-Christophe Sola, Professor, University Paris-Sud, R&D and production consultant, founding associate

 -Pasquale Cutolo, PhD Student, INSERM, Paris, CEO, founding associate

-We are especially interested in post-genomic era integrated genotyping tools by detection of Single Nucleotide Polymorphisms (SNPs) or Clustered regularly interspersed palindromic repeats (CRISPR)-based loci characterization for Infectious Diseases control and for Pharmacogenomics.
+Beamedex® is especially interested in post-genomic era integrated genotyping tools by detection of Single Nucleotide Polymorphisms (SNPs) or Clustered regularly interspersed palindromic repeats (CRISPR)-based loci, for characterization of Infectious Diseases agents and for Pharmacogenomics.

-Our genotyping plateform was created in 2007 to genotype pathogenic bacteria such as those of Mycobacterium tuberculosis, Salmonella enterica diseases (human and animal infection).
-We use molecular hybridization on biochips in suspension, on polystyrene/magnetic microspheres with probes hybridizing the CRISPR loci or SNPs, of these bacterial species.
-The Beamedex® company provides the highest available grade of coupled-microspheres to run our/your assays on Luminex® devices.
+A public genotyping plateform was first created in 2007 to genotype pathogenic bacteria such as those of Mycobacterium tuberculosis, Salmonella enterica diseases (human and animal infection) and is currently hosted by CNRS.
+It used molecular hybridization on biochips in suspension, on polystyrene/magnetic microspheres with probes hybridizing the CRISPR loci or SNPs, of these bacterial species.
+The Beamedex® company started to produce reagents in 2015 and provides highest available grade of coupled-microspheres to run our/your assays on Luminex® devices.

 The CRISPR loci (Clustured Regularly Interspersed Short Palindromic Repeats) are genetic markers that allow identification and genotyping of many pathogenic bacteria.
 CRISPRs were characterized at the RIVM (Netherlands) under the name of« Direct Repeat locus » in Mycobacterium tuberculosis, the agent of tuberculosis.
 It was used to create the « spoligotyping » technique.
 CRISPR loci are present in 100% of Archaea and 60% of bacteria and are constituted by conserved sequence regions (the repeats) and variable sequences (the spacers).
 It has some physiological roles such as anti-phage or anti-plasmids "immunological" defence and it is in association with Cas (CRISPR-associated) enzymes - in particular Cas9- for genome engineering.